 Acquired by: Field Collection

-This species has two distinct forms, with the more commonly found robust form having a lower rib index and the less commonly found gracile form having a higher rib index, both being found at the same stratigraphic level.
-This possibly indicates very definite sexual dimorphism within this species, perhaps with the robust form being female and the gracile form being male.
-This particular specimen is a robust form with a rib index of roughly 3 1/2, but some gracile specimens of this species have been known to have a rib index of up to 8.
-(Emerson 1994).
-The highest rib index of a P. trinodosum specimen that I have found is 7 on a fragment of a very mature gracile specimen.
-That specimen (seen here) shows very weak ventrolateral tubercles, probably due to it being the gracile form since I have found multiple robust specimens of about the same maturity that have very clearly defined ventrolateral tubercles.
-P. trinodosum shows considerable variation in ornamentation between forms.
+This species shows two morphotypes, with the more commonly found robust from having a lower rib index and the less commonly found gracile form having a higher rib index.
+This dimorphism is likely sexual, with the robust form being female and the gracile form being male.
+This particular specimen is a robust form with a rib index of roughly 3 1/2, but some gracile specimens of this species exhibit a rib index of up to 8 (Emerson 1994).
+The highest rib index of a P. trinodosum specimen that I have found is 7, this being on a fragment of a very mature gracile specimen.
+That specimen (seen here) shows very weak ventrolateral tubercles, a trait shared with all the other gracile specimens that I have seen thus far.
+This is in contrast to the strong ventrolateral tubercles of the robust form.

 It was broken in two when it separated from the rock shown in the last photo, with its outer whorl being shown in the 4th and 5th photos.
 The outer whorl is 53mm long, and at the top where the whorl height is measurable, it is 16mm.
 You can see in the photos of the main part of the specimen, the impression of where its outer whorl once was.
 The complete specimen would be about 65-70mm in diameter if its outer whorl was still connected.

 When applicable and needed, I have put the relevant pages for information, plates, and text figures at the end of references: